-The phone hacking scandal brought about a cataclysm in UK journalism that will affect the entire industry.
+The phone hacking scandal brought about a cataclysm in UK journalism that is having a big effect on the entire industry.

-It is key to understanding the issues of ethics and media regulation in the UK – quite apart from touching on matters of journalistic law.
+It is key to understanding the issues of ethics and media regulation in the UK.
+An editor was jailed.

 21 March 2002

 Amanda Jane “Milly” Dowler, aged 13, is abducted on her way home from school in Walton-on-Thames, Surrey.
 Her parents are briefly given the “false hope” that Milly is still alive, because messages have been deleted from her phone.
 She is found dead six months later.

 Rebekah Brooks (then Wade) becomes editor of The Sun, sister paper to the News of the World and Britain’s biggest selling daily newspaper.
 Andy Coulson, her deputy editor since 2000, becomes editor of the Sunday paper.
 Brooks tells a parliamentary committee her paper paid police for information.
 News International later says this is not company practice.
 Watch it here